Investigators Find Flaws In Payments Of Social Security Disability Benefits

 Investigators with the House of Representatives have uncovered how the Social Security Administration (SSA) is approving a shockingly high number of Social Security Disability Claims that had been denied in the past.
 Furthermore, the SSA is failing to conduct follow-up reviews on claims to ensure recipients are still unable to work.

 According to The Seattle Times, the number of claims for benefits has climbed by more than 25 percent over the last six years.
-Investigators with the House Oversight and Government Reform Committee say the increase in the number of beneficiaries to the program is only compounding budgetary issues being caused by wrongful payments.
+Investigators with the House Oversight and Government Reform Committee say the increase in the number of beneficiaries to the program is only compounding budgetary issues caused by wrongful payments.

 This number has built since the backlog was eliminated in 2002, and the government is now seeking funding to eradicate the issue again.